Janusec/source.janusec.github.io/content/documentation/quick-start.md

 > #systemctl enable nftables
 > #systemctl start nftables

-nftables has been installed for CentOS 8, and as backend of firewalld, just enable firewalld：
+nftables has been installed for CentOS 8, and as backend of firewalld, just enable firewalld ：

 > #systemctl enable firewalld
 > #systemctl start firewalld